-BCG Attorney Search is dedicated exclusively to attorney listings and is one of the largest legal recruiting firms in the U.S. It maintains a job database that matches current openings with your skills and career objectives.
+BCG Attorney Search is dedicated exclusively to attorney listings and is one of the largest U.S. legal recruiting firms.
+It maintains a job database that matches current openings with your skills and career objectives.

 ABA Law Student Division Career Information Center

 Legal Career Central is an American Bar Association site.
-It has job boards, information on networking opportunities, internships, and other resources.
-Its limitation is that it, too, focuses on attorneys, not necessarily support personnel.
+It offers job boards, information on networking opportunities, internships, and other resources.
+Its limitation is that it focuses on attorneys, not necessarily support personnel.

 Lawmatch offers free and fee-based services that match your employment profile to online classified ads for attorneys, law students, paralegals, and other legal professionals.
 It includes full-time, part-time, and contract opportunities.

 Simplylawjobs.com maintains an employment database of over 10,000 legal jobs, although they're mostly in the United Kingdom.
 It serves law firms as well as those looking for jobs with those firms.